lyokha/nginx-configure/README.md

 #### Cache Nginx configuration options

-Run `dhall hash --cache --file ngx_configure.dhall` if you want to cache the configuration options on future runs of `./ngx_configure.sh $HOME/devel`.
+Run `dhall hash --cache --file ngx_configure.dhall` if you want to cache the configuration function for future runs of `./ngx_configure.sh`.